alchemistwu/paper_topic/README.md

 # paper_topic
-3d reconstruction based on mirror, using supervised deep learning.(Pair of images with 3d reconstructed data)
+3d reconstruction based on mirror, using supervised deep learning as well as GAN of compensating details.(Pair of images with 3d reconstructed data)